Vernon Chatman: Career

 Along with Lee, he is the co-creator of the MTV2 series Wonder Showzen as well as the Adult Swim shows Xavier: Renegade Angel and The Heart, She Holler.
 The two met as undergraduates at San Francisco State University.
 One of his most high-profile voice acting roles is as Towelie, the marijuana-smoking talking towel on South Park, where he also serves as a staff writer.
 In 2012, he became a producer on the third season of the FX series Louie.
 In 2017, Adult Swim ordered The Shivering Truth, a "darkly surreal anthology comedy" from Chatman.
-In January 13 2022, it was announced that he will write an untitled comedy film with involvement from Kendrick Lamar, Dave Free, Trey Parker and Matt Stone.
+On March 22, 2023, it was announced that he will write an untitled comedy film with involvement from Kendrick Lamar, Dave Free, Trey Parker and Matt Stone.